solonas13/MoTeX/README.md

 Copyright (C) 2012 Solon P. Pissis.

-To compile MoTeX, please follow the instructions given in file INSTALL.
+To compile MoTeX-II, please follow the instructions given in file INSTALL.

 When publishing work that is based on the results from MoTeX-II please cite: